TechLabs-Berlin/st21-artifacts/WD/README.md

 ## What shall I do initially to be set up for Web Dev?

+Git Bash on a new folder:

-- clone the repo to your local machine
+- clone the repo to your local machine: **git clone https://github.com/TechLabs-Berlin/st21-artifacts.git**

+Git Bash on Artifacts-folder:

-- pull all the data
+- pull all the data: **git pull**

+Git Bash on WD-folder:

-- set up the missing information from [.gitignore] (https://miro.com/app/board/o9J_lGXaB7k=/)
+- set up the missing information from .gitignore
-  - node_module -> installation "yarn install"
+  - installation of all packages (node_module): **yarn install**
-  - key.js -> ask Steffi for database information
+  - key.js -> ask Steffi for database information and store the document in the WD-folder

 ## What shall I do regulary to be set up for Web Dev?

+Git Bash on Artifacts-folder:

-- pull the latest data
+- pull the latest data: **git pull**

+Git Bash on WD-folder:

-- run Git Bash on folder **WD** with **yarn run dev-server**
+- run Git Bash on folder **WD** with: **yarn run dev-server**
 - open Chrome or Firefox and visit **localhost:8080**
 - open **WD** in your _VS Code_
 - have fun ^^